 The most common types of Texas home insurance coverage include:

-- Dwelling - With few exceptions, our homes are our single largest and most valuable investment.
-Our Farmers Next Generation policy covers your dwelling used as a private residence, including attached structures.
-We also cover materials for use in construction or repair of the property that are temporarily stored on the premises
+- Dwelling – With few exceptions, our homes are our single largest and most valuable investment.
+Our policies cover your dwelling used as a private residence, including attached structures.

-- Separate Structures - Farmers covers separate structures on the premises that are either separated from the home, or attached to the home by a fence, utility line or breezeway.
-We don’t provide coverage for separate structures utilized for business purposes.
+- Separate Structures – Covers separate structures on the premises that are either separated from the home, or attached to the home by a fence, utility line or breezeway.

-- Personal Liability - Farmers will pay all damage from an incident in which an insured is legally liable to pay because of bodily injury or property damage.
-The incident must be covered by our policy and we will pay up to the policy limit.
-We will, at our expense, defend an insured against any covered claim or lawsuit.
+- Personal Liability – Pays damage from an incident in which an insured is legally liable to pay because of bodily injury or property damage.
+The incident must be covered by your policy and will pay up to the policy limit.
+This covers defending an insured against a covered claim or lawsuit.

-- Guest Medical - Should bodily injury occur, Farmers will pay the required medical expenses incurred by the invited guest at a home up to the policy limits and within three years of the injury.
+- Guest Medical – Should bodily injury occur, your policy will pay the required medical expenses incurred by the invited guest at your home up to the policy limits.

 - Personal Property – Most of us never stop to consider the cost of replacing all our furniture, clothing, appliances, and home electronics, but the out-of-pocket cost to replace all of these items at once would be overwhelming.
 Whether you own a home, condo, townhouse or you rent, your Texas home insurance will provide coverage for your personal belongings and the contents of your home owned or used by an insured anywhere in the world.